Multiple robots

 Rescue robots

-We have been developing a rescue robot system consisting of multiple robots.
+We are developing a rescue robot system composed of multiple cooperative robots.

 Rescue robot system Stable step climbing Measured 3D model